 My favorite scene is when Janie goes to ‘The News of the World’ building and readers get a glimpse into the crazy newsroom.
 “There was an undeniable energy to the room, the clacking typewriters, the shouting voices, that put energy into her step and color in her cheek.”
 What fun.

 Willig seems to have a handle on what makes reporters tick.
 She even captures the gallow’s humor that they use to maintain their sanity.
 “Will it appear in an illustrated supplement in The World?”
 “Not unless there’s a body hidden there.”
 Mr. Bruke grimaced.
 “Sorry.
 In the newsroom, we… well, the worse it is, the more of a joke we make it.
 It’s a way to get through the day without being sick.” loc 2765, ebook.

 Recommended for readers who want to lose themselves in a mystery with some romance along the way, The English Wifemay just fit the bill.

-Thank you to NetGalley and Open Road Integrated Media for a free advance reader copy of this book.
-Reminder- the short quotations that I used in this review may differ in the final printed version.
+Thank you to NetGalley and St. Martin’s Press for an advance digital copy of this book.
+Reminder: the brief quotations in this review may vary from the final printed form.